 - Remove all toys, decorative items, cushions and other items from the floor so that all areas can be treated.

 - Remove all articles from under beds, on cupboard floors and from under furniture, as these are areas where fleas live and need to be treated thoroughly.

 - Vacuum all floors and upholstered furniture to remove animal hair, organic debris, flea eggs and pupae.

-- Remove vacuum cleaneer bag after vacuuming and dispose of contents in the waste bin or plastic bag outside
+- Remove vacuum cleaner bag after vacuuming and dispose of contents in the waste bin or plastic bag outside.

 - Treat any pets you have with a good quality flea treatment or take them to the vet to have this carried out.